Loknaath-sec/DISTANCE-BETWEEN-TWO-POINTS/README.md

 To write a python program to find the distance between two points
 ## ALGORITHM:
 ### Step 1:
+Giving values to the point x1 and x2
 ### Step 2:
+Giving values to the point y1 and y2
 ### Step 3:
 Substitute the values in the distance formula
 ![Dis formula](https://github.com/Loknaath-sec/DISTANCE-BETWEEN-TWO-POINTS/assets/145742558/6c338a2e-7066-4963-ad7b-f28093c4e380)
 ### Step 4:
+Calculating the distance using normal method to make the code simple
 ### Step 5:
+At last, print the distance value
 ### PROGRAM:
 ```
 #Program to find the distance between two points.